Have you ever worried that your dog would suffer an injury while you’re out on the trail, miles from nowhere?

 Don’t forget to pack these essential items for your next excursion:

 - Bring along a dog-tailored first aid kit, just in case your pup encounters a minor injury.

-- It’s easy for a dog to get lost in the woods, especially when you’re using your nose to guide you — a dog GPS tracker will help you keep tabs on your dog in case you get separated.
+- You should always have your dog securely leashed or tethered when you’re not in an enclosed area, but accidents happen and it’s easy for a dog to get lost in the woods.
+That’s why it’s always a good idea to use a dog GPS tracker to help you keep tabs on your dog if you get separated.